The Xometry app works best with JavaScript enabled!

 Xometry Image

-Why would I use a DXF file for quoting?
+Using a DXF file for quoting

 DXF files are exported from CAD software and even many art and design programs.
 DXF files are vectored, meaning that a mathematical formula versus pixels defines the lines.
 Unlike raster images such as photos, vectored DXF files will not lose any resolution regardless of how far you zoom in on the image.